autumnlikescode/0x7-Unpacker/README.md

  * Int Math
  * Constants Outliner (Strings & Int)
  * Reference Proxy
+ * Constant Mutation - Use TheProxy Mutation Cleaner

 ## Semi - Supported Protections
  * AntiVM - Only works without CFLOW

 ## Todo / Currently Adding
- * Constant Mutation - Nearly done
  * Control Flow - Low is supported but not included.
 Max will be the next done, nothing in-between for now.
  * Local To Field